 Any combination of training and experience which would provide the required knowledge, skills, and abilities is qualifying.
 A typical way to obtain the required qualifications would be:

-Equivalent to a bachelor's degree from an accredited college with courses in chemistry, biology, environmental sciences, or a related field and three (3) year of related experience in a water/wastewater laboratory.
+Equivalent to a bachelor's degree from an accredited college with courses in chemistry, biology, environmental sciences, or a related field.

 Required Qualifications: